 In the next step, the participants will consume another dose (100gm) of CBD.
 Then, the same doses will be repeated as a placebo in steps two and three.
 Once the experiment is over, most likely, the authors of this clinical study will establish the therapeutic efficiency of CBD.
 Not only this, but they will be able to provide concrete proof through these findings.

 Delta 8 THC and Its Effects

 Delta 8 THC is one of the most controversial cannabis cannabinoids ever to exist.
 While some states have already started banning its use, others do not mind a little THC in their CBD.
-So, it’s a given that this component will definitely receive the attention of researchers and people alike.
+So, it’s a given that this component will receive the attention of researchers and people alike.

-In fact, for those who are suffering from mental health problems and stress, taking a minimized dose of THC along with CBD can actually prove beneficial.
+In fact, for those who are suffering from mental health problems and stress, taking a minimized dose of THC along with CBD can prove beneficial.
 What many people might fail to understand is that not all THC concentration levels are the same.
 For example, research studies show that delta 9 THC causes paranoia in patients suffering from anxiety.
-This might actually mean that delta 8 THC has a major role to fulfill in 2021.
+This might mean that delta 8 THC has a major role to fulfill in 2021.